 The right prompt will get people talking, so experiment with these three techniques and find out which work the best for your business.
 If “secrets” don’t seem to spark anyone’s attention, let it go.
 Use what works but also try new approaches.
 Your audience will change with time so your conversation tactics should as well.

 Measuring your Facebook success is important, but don’t become obsessed with crunching numbers just yet.
 Before you have to calculate all your metrics you’ll be able to see how you’re doing simply by how active your fan page is and by how many more hits your website has received since creating your page.
 Save the Excel charts for later and focus of connecting with your audience now.

-Learn more about how to use Facebook to your advantage by downloading our eBook, How to Create Facebook Content that Keeps Fans Loyal, Talking, and Ready to Buy.
+Learn more about how to use Facebook to your advantage by downloading our eBook below -- How to Create Facebook Content that Keeps Fans Loyal, Talking, and Ready to Buy.